TGBChandra-sekhar/GNSS_Navigation_Simulator/README.md

-# GPS L1 Navigation Simulator
-**Kintex-7 FPGA Based Baseband Signal Generation and NAV Data Synchronization for GPS L1 Simulator**
+#Kintex-7 FPGA Based Baseband Signal Generation and NAV Data Synchronization for GPS L1 Simulator

 This repository contains the FPGA and supporting code for a GPS L1 Global Navigation Satellite System (GNSS) simulator.
 It generates GPS L1 C/A baseband signals and synchronizes NAV data for GPS signal simulation using a Xilinx Kintex-7 FPGA platform.